-If you want to recover money for a judgement that it is over six years old, you will need to ask the court for permission in order to be able to pursue enforcement action.
+If you want to recover money for a judgement that it is over six years old, you would need to ask the court for permission in order to be able to pursue enforcement action in the first place.

 What can a CCJ be used for?

-A County Court Judgement (CCJ) can be used by creditors against individuals or businesses who fail to pay money they owe.
-CCJ’s are used for a large number of consumer debt targets, including loans, credit cards, overdrafts, catalogues et cetera.
+A County Court Judgement can be used by creditors against individuals or businesses who fail to pay money they owe.
+CCJ’s are used for:

-While these are the main types of debts that CCJ’s are often used for, they can also be used for different kinds of contracts between individuals and/or companies.
-For example, you can issue a plumber for defective work, or the plumber can sue you if you haven’t paid his bill.
+- Contracts between individuals and/or companies: For example, you can issue a plumber for defective work, or the plumber can sue you if you haven’t paid his bill.

 How long does a CCJ last?